DM-Berger/kappa/notes/notes.md

 However, despite the impressive performance metrics produced by these DL models, the reproducibility of some of these results is @bouthillierUnreproducibleResearchReproducible2019

-Unfortunately, the focus on overall performance metrics like accuracies and perplexity scores ignores the question of the *consistency* or *stability* of those predictions on particular samples.
+Unfortunately, the focus on aggregate performance metrics ignores the question of the *consistency* or *stability* of those predictions on particular samples.
 While in some practical applications (say, recommendation systems), it might not matter if sample predictions change from update to update, or with each re-tuning, in other cases, this model drift [cite] may be unacceptable.
 In particular, any model predicting risks for human subjects (e.g. risk of defaulting on a loan, risk of developing a medical condition) should arguably be highly samplewise-consistent across updates.

+## Related Work

+- model drift [@lacsonMachineLearningModel2022;
+  @nelsonEvaluatingModelDrift2015; @roffeDetectingModelDrift2021] and model
+  updating [@moonsRiskPredictionModels2012a;
+  @davisCalibrationDriftRegression2018; @davisCalibrationDriftRegression2017;
+  @minneEffectChangesTime2012]
+- robustness research, including adversarial robustness
+- bootstrapped error estimates
+- model churn and prediction difference

+## A Worked Example

 For example, in the most extreme pathological case, consider a fictional model which is consistently always 80% accurate in predicting a need for medical screening